bryansolorzanop/bryan-solorzano-9d3e9/content/pages/index.md

         content: >
           Growing it doesn't mean just new ideas, you always need data to know what is working and what it is not.

+          Just look at the following example of charts that speaks themselves.
         actions:
           - label: Learn More
             url: /about